8:00 AM – 9:30 AM | Breakfast | Breakfast | Breakfast | Breakfast | Breakfast | Free Time | Free Time |

 Meals

-All meals are served in the cafeteria.
-Residential students are required to have a meal plan that includes 19 meals per week: breakfast, lunch, and dinner Monday through Friday, and brunch and dinner on weekends.
+All meals are served in the Pratt dining hall.
+Residential students are required to participate in the meal plan, which provides 19 meals per week: breakfast, lunch, and dinner Monday through Friday, and brunch and dinner on Saturday and Sunday.

 Museum Visits